xamarin/mac-samples/ButtonMadness/Readme.md

 - xamarin
 urlFragment: buttonmadness
 ---
-# ButtonMaddness
+# ButtonMadness

-This is a button sample for mac.
+This is a button sample for macOS apps written with Xamarin.Mac.

 ![ButtonMadness application screenshot](Screenshots/0.png "ButtonMadness application screenshot")